Interpreting Citations

 Journal article

 Last Name, First Name & First Name Last Name.
 "Title of Article."
 Title of Journal, Volume, Issue, Year, pages.
 Briggs, Robinson.
 “The Importance of University, Students and Students’ Union Partnerships in Student-Led Projects: A Case Study.”
-International Journal of Sustainability in Higher Education, vol. 20, no. 8 (2019), pp. 1409–1427.
-Journal article citations will almost always include a volume number and usually an issue number in parentheses.
+International Journal of Sustainability in Higher Education, vol. 20, no. 8, 2019, pp. 1409–27.
+Journal article citations will almost always include a volume number and usually an issue number.
 Also notice how many pages the example article includes—18 pages!
 Journal articles are almost always lengthier than magazine or newspaper articles.

 Magazine Article